Clubs and Organizations

 PHI BETA KAPPA

-The purpose of the Black Student Union is to be the gate way between black culture and our members.
-We are their as a support system for the black community on this campus.
+The purpose of the Black Student Union (BSU) is to be the gateway between black culture and our members.
+We are there as a support system for the black community on this campus.
 We strive to bring positivity and education to the students involved in our organization.

-The purpose of this club is to promote school spirit through the art of dance, and allow any student with an interest in dancing to have the opportunity to do so.
+The purpose of Dance Team is to promote school spirit through the art of dance, and allow any student with an interest in dancing to have the opportunity to do so.
+We perform at sports games and campus events, including the Homecoming football game.
+As a jazz-based team, we learn and improve our skills in various jumps and turns in preparation for new choreography.

 The purpose of the education club is to promote the welfare and ongoing education of both children and adults to coordinate and facilitate ongoing one-time educational programs for Hiram students, and to work cooperatively with others organizations on campus or at other colleges and universities to provide opportunities for conferences, speakers and community service in the area of education.